vacu/python-imageResize/README.md

 Creates a thumbnail for the selected image maintaining the ratio.
 The generated image will be named as image-name.thumb.ext

+###Params
+* -thumb - Creates a thumb based on the image type (portrait / landscape)
+* -crop - Crops the image

 ###Usage
-    python resize-image.py <image file> <height or width>
+    python resize-image.py <param> <image> <size>

-The \<height or width> argument is based on the image type.
+The \<size> argument is based on the image type.
-If the image is landscape then the image will be resized based on the width and the other way around if it's portrait
+If the image is landscape then the image will be resized based on the width and the other way around if it's portrait.